robodhhb/Smart-Modelrailway-Cam/10_SMRC_Application/readme.txt

 Known issues:
 a)  If the paket "ImageTk" cannot be found, it has to be installed with:
     sudo aptitude install python3-pil.imagetk

+b) Since the program uses object-detection two or more same locomotives are not allowed to run on the same track (region) at the same time.
+   Locomotive's (class-)name allways starts with a ":".